alfskaar/Hydra/README.md

 Release candidate 24.12.2024

-(Hydra Head MGN9 for now.
-MGN12 is comminig (same Hydra Head offsets but alter the placement of the pulleys it is done I just need to test them))
+(Hydra Head MGN9H for now.
+MGN12 H & C is comminig (same Hydra Head offsets but alter the placement of the pulleys it is done I just need to test them))

 Link: Hydra Tools SB